Less-is-better effect: Other studies

 In one study involving 83 students from a large university in the American Midwest, participants were asked to fill out a questionnaire.
 It asked them to imagine that a friend had given them a $55 wool coat from a store where coats run between $50 and $500, or, alternatively, a $45 wool scarf from a store where scarves cost between $5 and $50.
 When asked for their relative reactions to the two scenarios, the participants said that they would be happier with the scarf than with the coat and that the purchase of the scarf would reflect greater generosity than the purchase of the coat.
 Therefore, "if gift givers want their gift recipients to perceive them as generous, it is better for them to give a high-value item from a low-value product category (e.g. a $45 scarf) rather than a low-value item from a high-value product category (e.g. a $55 coat)."

 Participants in one study were asked to imagine that they were at the beach and in the mood for ice cream.
 One set of participants was asked to evaluate the value of 8 ounces of ice cream sold in a 10-ounce cup; another, to evaluate 7 ounces in a 5-ounce cup; a third, to compare the two.
 The second group liked their overfilled cups more than the first group liked their underfilled cups; but the third group, when presented with both options, recognized that the larger portion was more valuable than the smaller one.

-Another study showed that people "felt more grateful for a $45 dollar gift card than a $55 dollar coat."
-More oddly, they "were happier with a 24-piece dinnerware set that was intact than a 31-piece set, a couple of pieces of which was broken.
-The 31-piece set contained all the pieces of the 24-piece set, and all of them were intact.
-This made no difference to the recipients.
-All they could see was the loss of the broken pieces."